CodePapa360/Convayto/README.md

 - **Sidebar and Menus**: Easy navigation with a collapsible sidebar, friend list, and account settings.
 - **Search Functionality**: Quickly find and connect with other users.
 - **Error Handling**: Toast notifications to inform users of errors and important updates.
-- **Optimized Performance**: Efficient state management and data fetching with React Query and React Hook Form.
+- **Optimized Performance**: Efficient state management and data fetching with React Query.

 ## Database Design